JunweiYe91/GA-Projects/GA Project 1/README.md

 ### Data Dictionary:

-Three main datasets are being used in these projects.
+Three main datasets were used in this project.
 The data dictionaries of the datasets can be found below.

 <br>**Dataset name: `act_2017_to_2019`**
 <br>This dataset contains the aggregate ACT scores and participation rates by states from 2017 to 2019.